Seattle landlords must give voter-registration info to new renters, City Council decides

 Studies have shown that people on the move vote at lower rates, the ordinance says.
 While 41 percent of renters in their homes for more than five years reported voting in 2014, only 21 percent who had lived in their homes for less than one year reported voting, the ordinance says, citing U.S. Census Bureau data.

-Seattle is the fastest-growing big city in the country, according to a Seattle Times analysis of Census Bureau data released last month.
+Seattle is the fastest-growing big city in the country, according to a Seattle Times analysis of Census Bureau data released this past month.
 From July 2015 through July 2016, the city had a net gain of nearly 21,000 people — 57 per day, on average.

 Representatives from a number of community and nonprofit organizations supported Sawant’s proposal, including the Tenants Union of Washington, the Capitol Hill Community Council, The Washington Bus and LGBTQ Allyship.

-The proposal met with a mixed reaction from landlord groups after it was introduced this month.
-Sean Martin, spokesman for the Rental Housing Association of Washington, which represents mostly small landlords, expressed concern.
+The proposal has met with a mixed reaction from landlord groups.

-“We’re looking into this now,” he said in an email.
-“Generally speaking, we don’t believe it’s appropriate for the city to force private citizens to be the conduit for achieving its political purposes.”
+A statement on the Rental Housing Association of Washington’s websitequestions why the measure to boost voter participation involves only renters.

+“While homeowners are more likely to be registered, data also shows that far less than 100% of homeowners are registered,” the website notes.
+“City voter registration outreach, at a starting point, should be enhanced by including this same information with all utility bills, at all city-endorsed events, and included with all city emails.

+“Council should also consider requiring that voter registration information be included with all residential real estate transactions.”

-But Brett Waller, spokesman for the Washington Multi-Family Housing Association, which represents larger landlords and property managers, was more positive.
+Brett Waller, spokesman for the Washington Multi-Family Housing Association, which represents larger landlords and property managers, sees value in what the council did and in thinking more broadly about how to reach potential voters.

 “Can property managers help increase voter registration by providing one packet containing the summary of laws and voter registration information to tenants?
 Absolutely,” Waller said in an email.